s-i-dunn-wsu/cs483_proj/README.md

 `requirements.txt` defines the packages needed to run all components of the project.
 Before attempting to use anything, we recommend setting up a virtual environment and installing its contents:
 `pip install -r requirements.txt`

+## Submission compliance notes

+the Whoosh~ index is located within `corpus_v4.5_lite.tar.gz`.
+When extracted its located in `corpus_files/whoosh_index`. (`mtg_qe/data/corpus_files_whoosh_index` if extracted by system (and you moved the .tar.gz there)).

+The scrape dataset is... large.
+The image data is like 2.2 gigabytes.
+As such I didn't include the images with the submisison.
+Instead I've included `scrape_data_no_art.tar.gz`.
+It should work with `transform_data.py`, but I haven't actually tested it.